Cosmian/mse-cli/documentation/docs/microservice_encryption/configuration.md

 ## The ssl section

 For more information about the ssl information.
-See <TODO>
+See [Scenarii](scenarii.md).

 |    Keys     | Mandatory | Types |                                        Description                                         |
 | :---------: | :-------: | :---: | :----------------------------------------------------------------------------------------: |